tylerlong/bun-dler/README.md

 ## Environment variables

+You may create a `.env` file.
-During bundling time, `process.env.XXX` will be replaced with the string value if `XXX` exists as an environment variable.
+During bundling time, `process.env.XXX` will be replaced with the string value if `XXX` exists in `.env` file.

 ## Demo app